hmchen47/DataScience/Notes/a08-FeatureEng.md

     </figure>

   + choosing two htperparameters
-    + a positive number `epsilon` for the distances btw points: the maximum distance btw two examples for one to be considered in the neighborhood of the other
+    + `epsilon` > 0 for the distances btw points: the maximum distance btw two examples for one to be considered in the neighborhood of the other
-    + a natural number `min_samples`: serving as the number of samples in a neighborhood for a point to be considered as a core point
+    + `min_samples` $\in \Bbb{N}$: serving as the number of samples in a neighborhood for a point to be considered as a core point
   + algorithm
     1. randomly selecting a point not assigned to a cluster
-    2. determining if it belongs to a cluster by seeing if there are at least `min_sample` points around it within `epsilon` distance
+    2. determining if it belongs to a cluster by seeing if there are at least `min_samples` points around it within `epsilon` distance
     3. creating a cluster of this point w/ all other samples within `epsilon` distance to it
     4. finding all points that are within `epsilon` distance of each point in that cluster and adding them to the same cluster
     5. finding all points that are within `epsilon` distance of all recently added points and adding these to the same cluster